Because when God opens the door no man can shut it!

 Which left our banker speechless.
 And us once again saying, “The Lord has done great things for us; we are glad,” — Psalm 126:3!!

 Ours is not a true tiny house, as they are usually a max of 400-600 sq. feet and as few as 100!
 But at 645 sq. feet, it’s not much over the larger limit!
 But I like to think that ours is more of a two-story cottage, in spirit.
 Except that it’s got a red-tiled roof, not a thatched one!

 It’s a typical centro storico (historic center) house.

-In the above photo of the front, you can see it’s pretty narrow, even if it is two stories, just one room wide by two rooms deep.
+In the photo of the front (see slideshow), you can see it’s pretty narrow, even if it is two stories, just one room wide by two rooms deep.
 Ours is only the middle section in the photo: the multi-paned window and the balcony above it.
 It’s sandwiched in between the house with plants below the window and the low house with laundry hanging out front.

 It’s cute and quaint, and its age gives it some interesting features.